fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-Chapter 3.
+Lab 3.
 Managing RabbitMQ
 -------------------------------------

-In this chapter we will cover:
+In this lab we will cover:

 -   Using vhosts